collapsed-stacks/startups/questions/6231/find-details-about-other-famous-companies-customers.md

 - tagged: `business-model`, `market-research`
 - score: 1

-<p>I want to know more about business segmentation (customer demographics) of companies such as eBay,Linkedin, etc. (job, age, nationality, preferences, hobbies)</p>
+I want to know more about business segmentation (customer demographics) of companies such as eBay,Linkedin, etc. (job, age, nationality, preferences, hobbies)

-<p>How/Where can I find this kind of information? </p>
+How/Where can I find this kind of information?

 ## No Answers